Benjaspet/Ponjo-API/README.md

     Countless endpoints, quick response times, and easy-to-parse JSON responses.
 Integrating utility services into your application has never been easier.
 </p>

-- The Crescent API has numerous utility endpoints to assist you in creating a flexible, responsive, and productive application.
+- The Ponjo API has numerous utility endpoints to assist you in creating a flexible, responsive, and productive application.
 - The API uses an easy-to-parse JSON response format to make it extremely simple for you to handle responses, with detailed documentation.
 - Our support team is always available to be contacted [here](https://ponjo.club/discord).